Isabel, posing in front of a plum tree, in Ealing, 2019

-Isabel believes that you can write a story about almost any subject, and she does: from the plight of women through the centuries to bloodshed in its many forms; from a ritual killing in the Stone Age to the universal war that never ceases to erupt, regardless of time and place; from death in the bullring to death imposed by the Inquisition; from Don Quixote's romantic encounter to a day in the life of a palindromist; from Hell as your regular workplace, to Paradise as the name of a spaceship that manages to reach the outer limits of the universe.
-Her most iconic story is about the destruction of the world that exists inside a pencil, whilst a woman is writing on how our world finally comes to an end...
+Isabel believes that you can write a story about almost any subject, and she does: from the plight of women through the centuries to bloodshed in its many forms; from a ritual killing in the Stone Age to the universal war that never ceases to erupt, regardless of time and place; from death in the bullring to death imposed by the Inquisition; from Don Quixote's romantic encounter to a day in the life of a palindromist; from Hell as your regular workplace to Paradise as the name of a spaceship that manages to reach the outer limits of the universe.
+Her most iconic story is on the destruction of the world that exists inside a pencil, whilst a woman is writing about how everything finally comes to an end...

 This website includes several of Isabel's published stories and poems in both English and Spanish to read, under the tabs 'Short Stories' and 'Poetry', as well as audio and video files under 'Recordings'.

 All texts and images on this website are under copyright.